FabricMC/fabric-docs/develop/resource-conditions.md

 ### All Mods Loaded {#all-mods-loaded}

-Succeeds if all mods in `values` are present and loaded.
+Succeeds if all mods in `values` are loaded.
 For example, the following succeeds only if both `example-mod` and `another-mod` are loaded:

 <<< @/reference/latest/src/main/generated/reports/example-mod/resource_condition_examples/all_mods_loaded.json

 ### Any Mods Loaded {#any-mods-loaded}

-Succeeds if at least one of the mods in `values` is present.
+Succeeds if at least one of the mods in `values` is loaded.
 For example, the following will succeed if either `example-mod`, or `another-mod`, or both, are loaded:

 <<< @/reference/latest/src/main/generated/reports/example-mod/resource_condition_examples/any_mods_loaded.json